How To Sign PDF On Mac: The Easiest Way To Electronically Sign

 7. Click “Send” and the document will be sent to the signers.
 You can always track the progress from the “Tasks” page anytime.

-Alternatively you can check out the below tutorial video and follow the simple steps.
+Alternatively, you can check out the below tutorial video and follow the simple steps.

-As you send out documents via “Get Signatures” on DottedSign, you can track the documents’ process and follow exactly when each of the other parties received, signed, and returned the documents.
+As you send out documents via “Get Signatures” on DottedSign, you can track the documents’ process and follow exactly when each of the other parties received, signed and returned the documents.
 You can stay on top of each task and set up automatic reminder notifications to make the flow go smoothly.

 Once all parties have completed signing, everyone will receive the final copy of the document and have access to download the full audit trail for file storage and backup purposes.
 Also, do not neglect the protection of your data.
-Services such as cooltechzone will provide you with detailed information on this.

 Adding Dates, Text, Stamps, and More